-One measure implemented by PRDOH to prevent the duplication of benefits is the reconciliation of budgets, obligations, funding draws, and expenditures.
+One measure that PRDOH implements to prevent the duplication of benefits is the reconciliation of budgets, obligations, funding draws, and expenditures.
 Another measure is the calculations of expenditures to determine compliance with administrative and public service caps and the overall percentage of funds that benefit low- and moderate-income persons.
-The minimum expenditure threshold of 70% of funds for LMI persons will be monitored to demonstrate compliance with the CDBG-DR Program.
+The 70% minimum threshold expenditure of the funds for LMI persons will be monitored to demonstrate compliance with the CDBG-DR Program.